-Affiliates, spouses, children, temporary employees and visiting scholars who are not paid by MIT cannot apply for a subsidized T-pass.
+- Affiliates, spouses, children, temporary employees, and visiting scholars who are not paid by MIT are not eligible for a subsidized T-pass.

-When a student graduates, can he or she still apply for a subsidized T-pass?
+When a student graduates, is he or she still eligible for a subsidized T-pass?

 No, only registered students who have a current bursar's account can get a subsidized T-pass.

-Can I pay by check or cash for my subsidized T-pass?
+Can I pay by credit card, check, or cash for my subsidized T-pass?

-Faculty and Staff: No, you can only pay through your payroll deduction.
+Faculty and Staff: No, you can only pay through a payroll deduction.